ScanMountGoat/Sm4sh-Material-Research/README.md

 A collection of random notes, tools, and data for understanding NUD materials in Smash 4 for Wii U.

 ## XML Materials
 This folder contains material XML files exported from Smash Forge for many of the models from Smash 4.
-Github supports syntax highlighting for XML, so the files can be be easily viewed in a browser.
+The 7zip file contains the materials for all fighter models, trophy models, and stage models in the melee folder.

 ## Find String
 A basic command line application for printing the file paths of all files that contain a particular string in the given directory and subdirectories.
 This is useful for seeing what types of models use a particular material property and how often it is used.